openedx/edx-documentation/en_us/shared/student_progress/course_grades.rst

 ======================================

-A problem grade report for your course is a time-stamped .csv file that identifies each enrolled learner by ID, email address, and username, and provides a snapshot of earned scores compared with the possible scores for each problem.
+A problem grade report for your course is a time-stamped .csv file that identifies each learner by ID, email address, and username, and provides a snapshot of earned scores compared with the possible scores for each problem.

 The problem grade report includes two columns for every problem that is included in your grading configuration.
 For each homework, lab, midterm, or